Beginners January 15, 2026 • 11 min read

 Step 3: Confirm With Volume

 Volume is the conviction meter of the market.
-A bullish engulfing pattern accompanied by significantly higher-than-average volume tells you that large players — institutions, funds, major traders — were actively buying.
-That kind of confirmation dramatically increases the reliability of the signal.
+A bullish engulfing pattern accompanied by significantly higher-than-average volume tells you that large players were actively buying.
+A pattern that forms on thin, low volume?
+Be very cautious — the move may not have legs.

 Step 4: Wait for the Confirmation Candle

-This is where patience becomes a trading edge.
 Many traders rush into positions the moment they spot a pattern — and then watch in frustration as the trade immediately moves against them.
 The smarter approach is to wait for the candle that follows the pattern to confirm the direction before entering.
+Patience isn't just a virtue in trading; it's a strategy.

 4-Step Reading Process